opencomputeproject/SAI/doc/SAIP4Extensions/SAI_P4EXT_API_Proposal.md

 ## Set a P4 Extension Table Entry Attribute##

 A user can update either the action or the action parameter associated with a P4 table entry.
-Both the action parameters and match fields are representead as key value pairs string.
-So in order to update to a single key value pair the entire string should be passed again with the updated action parameter or match field value.
+Both the action parameters and match fields are represented as key value pairs string.
+So, in order to update to a single key value pair, the entire string should be passed again with the updated action parameter or match field value.

 ```cpp
 const char updated_action_param[] = "{\"tc\":\"5\"}"